ballerina-platform/module-ballerinax-postgresql/docs/spec/spec.md

   ```
 * SSL Connection:
   ```
-  # The SSL configuration to be used when connecting to the PostgreSQL server.
+  # The SSL configurations to be used when connecting to the PostgreSQL server.
   #
-  # + mode - The `SSLMode` to be used during the connection (PREFER/REQUIRE/DISABLE/ALLOW/VERIFY_CA/VERIFY_FULL)
+  # + mode - The `SSLMode` to be used during the connection
   # + key - Keystore configuration of the client certificates
   # + rootcert - File name of the SSL root certificate.
 Defaults to the `defaultdir/root.crt`.
   #             in which the `defaultdir` is `${user.home}/.postgresql/` in Unix systems and